theiagen/tbp-parser/docs/algorithm/technical.md

 The `Parser` class then creates `LIMS` object which uses the `.create_lims_report()` method.
 The LIMS report also uses the Laboratorian report to generate the bulk of the information included.

 The `.create_lims_report()` method begins by iterating through each LIMS antimicrobial and gene code (corresponding to the LIMS codes in the CDPH STAR LIMS system).
 Then, the highest `mdl_interpretation` value is extracted for each row in the report that is associated with that antimicrobial drug, like in the Looker report.
-Then, the annotation is converted into a human-readable format (R → Mutations(s) associated with resistance to {antimicrobial} detected”, etc.).
+Then, the annotation is converted into a human-readable format (R → "Mutations(s) associated with resistance to {antimicrobial} detected", etc.).

-Then, the `.apply_lims_rules()` function is activated which determines which mutations should be output for the corresponding drug-gene combination.
-The mutations are then formatted so that they appear in the following format: `{nucleotide mutation} ({amino acid mutation, if available})` repeated, separated by semicolons.

 Some specific parsing rules apply to mutations within the rpoB gene, which changes the output language on the LIMS report.
 These rules depend on the position of the mutation in the gene.